-The fact that out of all people, to have a politician (job whose responsibilities are among the most important in the world) being the object of this story is an indication of how decadent Western society has become.
+The fact that a politician (job whose responsibilities are among the most important in the world) would go out and do such a thing is an indication of how decadent Western society has become.

 In a world where everything bad that happens is the fault of someone else, in a world where we’re running away from our responsibilities, we can’t be surprised to see this type of politicians reaching the top of society.